 - Chicken Avocado Salad

 - Chicken Alfredo Pizza

 Now, you could serve any one of those things with a side salad and/or some fruit.
 I prefer AND fruit…because, I like to eat.

 Okay, so here we are.
 Tired of chicken yet?
 This time, we’re making soup!
-We use that lovely chicken stock we made and the remainder of the chicken.
+I can use the bones from the whole chicken and make a batch of chicken stock.
+Now we can use that lovely chicken stock we made and the remainder of the chicken.
 It’s okay if it’s dark meat.
 No one will notice in the soup.
 My sister is a weirdo and likes dark meat.
 I do not like dark chicken meat…but I can eat it just fine in a soup or casserole.
 Since she likes Apple Pie, I decided to keep her around. 😉 My sister, not the chicken.

 Options for a soup using stock and cooked chicken: